North Shore Central School District: Formation

 North Shore Central School District was formed in 1953 from the smaller Sea Cliff, Glen Head, and Glenwood Landing school districts.
 The merger was generally opposed by Glenwood Landing residents, who did not want to share the tax revenues from the Glenwood Generating Station, while the other districts were desirous of them.
 Glenwood Landing Board of Education President William Anderson once explained the situation as "we endure the smoke, let's have the gravy."
 An earlier vote that year on consolidating the districts failed because that process required the vote to succeed in all three districts individually, while the centralization process only required a simple majority across all voters.
 It was the first central school district in Nassau County, and was accordingly referred to as "Central School District No. 1" under the numbering scheme of the time.

-At the time of centralization Glenwood Landing School was considered preferable because of its facilities and staff.
-The Sea Cliff School, which had been built in 1912 and expanded in 1926, was a K–12 school prior to centralization.
+At the time of centralization, Glenwood Landing School was considered preferable because of its facilities and staff.
+Glenwood Landing School's "Old Building" had been built in 1927 and its "New Building" in 1949.
 Glen Head School had been built in 1924.
-Glenwood Landing School's "Old Building" had been built in 1927 and its "New Building" in 1949.
-The Glenwood Landing and Glen Head Schools did not provide high school education, and their students attended high school in Sea Cliff, Glen Cove, or Roslyn.
+Sea Cliff School had been built in 1912 and expanded in 1926.
+Sea Cliff School was a K–12 school prior to centralization, while Glenwood Landing and Glen Head Schools did not provide high school education and sent their students to high school in Sea Cliff, Glen Cove, or Roslyn.

 The first new building opened by the district was the six-classroom Kissam Lane School in 1956, which would later become North Shore Middle School.
 Initially a K–3 school, it was designed by Vincent Kling and won national architectural awards for its openness and simple, compact design, with floor-to-ceiling windows and an exterior doorway in every classroom.
 In 1960, the construction of the junior high school on the site was approved, with the Kissam Lane School incorporated into the new building.
 It opened in 1961.

 The construction of North Shore High School was delayed by a lawsuit by Glenwood Landing residents who wanted to undo the district centralization, but it opened in 1957; it, too, was designed by Vincent Kling.
 An addition was made to the Glenwood Landing School in 1965.